bbollig/Anagrammer/README.md

 ### Up and Running Guide

-Since this is cross-platform, I've done some work to ensure that the steps to set up are as close as possible across both Mac and Windows environments.
+Since this is cross-platform, I've done some work to ensure that the steps to set up are as close as possible across both Mac and Windows environments, which is why, for instance, this guide uses VS Code instead of Visual Studio 2017 or Visual Studio for Mac.
+I found that the steps and pitfalls in setup (and I did test on both Windows and Mac machines) were too different to make writing this guide in an acceptable timeframe feasible.
 If there is a difference, I will note so at the appropriate time.

+**Another thing to note, the Unit Tests in Anagrammer.Tests will not be able to be run from VS Code without some additional setup, not included in these steps.
+If you have access to VS for Mac or VS 2017 or up on Windows, you will should be able to run the Unit Tests.**

 1. First, you will need to download and install VS Code and Postman, if you don't have them already.
 [https://code.visualstudio.com/download]